 Next, assume you just leave it there and when you eventually leave your job, you find that the market has increased your 401(k) balance by 30%!

-Now that the options for after-tax contributions are much better, let’s take a look at a better way to handle the after-tax contributions.
+Let’s take a look at a better way to handle after-tax contributions…

-Here’s what your accounts would look like when you finally decide to take your money out:
+Here’s what your two IRA accounts would look like when you finally decide to take your money out:

-You can see that the gains on the after-tax contributions that would have been taxed in the initial scenario are now protected in the Roth IRA and will be tax free whenever we decide to withdraw the money!
+You can see that the $9,000 of gains on the after-tax contributions that would have been taxed in the suboptimal scenario are now protected in the Roth IRA and will be tax free whenever you decide to withdraw the money!

-If you are already maxing out your pre-tax 401(k)/403(b) contributions (see this post for why I believe a pre-tax contributions are better than Roth contributions for future early retirees) and are also maxing out your IRA, you should check with your 401(k) custodian to see if you can start making after-tax contributions as well.
-Thanks to the new IRS guidance, making after-tax 401(k) contributions will effectively allow you to contribute up to $35,000 extra to your Roth IRA every year (in addition to the normal $5,500 IRA contribution limit)!
+If you are already maxing out your pre-tax 401(k) contributions (see this post for why I believe pre-tax contributions are better than Roth contributions for early retirees) and are also maxing out your IRA, you should check with your 401(k) custodian to see if you can start making after-tax contributions as well.

 What do you think?
 Do you have the ability to make after-tax contributions?
 How about in-service withdrawals?
-Sadly, my plan doesn’t allow either so I won’t be able to take advantage of this incredible tax-avoidance strategy but hopefully many of you will.
+Are you going to take advantage of this strategy?